-Students will learn to initiate mechanical ventilation of the critically ill patient.
-This will include indications for non-invasive mechanical ventilation and invasive mechanical ventilation.
+This course is designed to instruct the student about the theory and clinical application of pulmonary function testing.
+Students will gain practical experience with essential technical aspects for performing PFT calibration, maneuvers, and testing.
+The course reviews the pathophysiology of obstructive and restrictive impairments and emphasizes correct performance of spirometry.
+Emphasis will be placed on interpretation, troubleshooting and quality assurance.
+Prerequisites: RESP 201 and 202.
+Offered fall annually and as needed. - RESP 303Mechanical Ventilation & Critical Care I4.00Students will learn to initiate mechanical ventilation of the critically ill patient.
+This will include indications for noninvasive mechanical ventilation and invasive mechanical ventilation.
 Initial ventilator settings based on patient size and diagnosis will be reviewed.
 The course will provide an introduction to mechanical ventilators and their function.
-Prerequisites: RESP 201, 202, 203, and 231; Co-requisites: RESP 206 and 301

-RESP 304 Neonatal & Pediatric Respiratory Care 4.00

-This course will emphasize care of the premature infant, newborn and child.
+Prerequisites: RESP 201, 202, 203, and 231; Co-requisites: RESP 206 and 301 - RESP 304 Neonatal & Pediatric Respiratory Care 4.00 This course will emphasize care of the premature infant, newborn and child.
 A review of the basic forms of therapy for these age groups will be reviewed.
 Both non-invasive and invasive forms of support and ventilator management for neonatal and pediatric patients will be included.
 Students will learn advanced cardiac life support techniques for neonatal and pediatric patients.
 They will examine appropriate responses to emergency situations of cardiopulmonary collapse for newborns and pediatric groups.
 Additional therapeutic techniques such as nitric oxide, extracorporeal membrane oxygenation and high frequency oscillation of the infant will be presented.
 Prerequisite: RESP 301 & 303.
-Offered spring annually.

-RESP 305 Advanced Clinical Concepts 3.00
+Offered spring annually. - RESP 305 Advanced Clinial Concepts 3.00

 This summative course will provide an overview of all respiratory care procedures presented in the program.
 It will give students the opportunity to evaluate their understanding of key concepts and review areas needing additional study.
-Students will be provided an opportunity to focus on a particular area of interest to them.
+Studnets will be provided an opportunity to focus on a particular area of interest to them.
 This course will include a review for the NBRC entry level examination.
 Prerequisites: RESP 206, 301, 303, 403; Co-requisite: RESP 306.
-Offered spring annually.

-RESP 306 Case Studies - Clinical Simulations 2.00

-This course will review patient cases using a case study or clinical simulation approach.
+Offered spring annually. - RESP 306Case Studies Clinical Simulations2.00This course will review patient cases using a case study or clinical simulation approach.
 The student will review how to gather appropriate data, critically analyze data and recommend patient treatment modalities, evaluate the patient's response to treatment and make appropriate adjustments.
 The student will participate in an advanced level clinical simulation examinations for the purpose of self-assessment.
 Prerequisites: RESP 206301, 303, and 403; Co-requisite: RESP 305.
-Offered summer annually.

-RESP 320 Clinical Application in Respiratory Care III 3.00
+Offered summer annually. - RESP 320 Clinical Application in Respiratory Care III 3.00